Mollinak10/Linux-basics/installing mamba.md

 Hi everyone! 😃
-Welcome to our 2️⃣ lesson where we'll learn how to install a package manager.
+Welcome to lesson 2️⃣ where we'll learn how to install a package manager.
 I prefer to use mamba but there are many other package managers like anaconda and conda.

 **Installing mamba** 💻